Mrs Ally

 Yields 1 large loaf.

-Main Dough230g cool water1 teaspoon good quality yeast (purple packet Anchor is the best, only one that is consistently reliable)450g white/brown bread flour
+380g room temperature water7g salt (We use fine Himalayan)10g sugar10g oil1 teaspoon good quality yeast (purple packet Anchor is the best, only one that is consistently reliable)

 METHOD

-ImportantMake sure you are using good yeast.
+Important!Make sure you are using good yeast.
 If it is dead, the bread will be horribly dense.
 We can't stress this enough!
 Most bread fails are simply down to inactive yeast.
+After opening and using the sachet, peg it tightly and store in the fridge.

 Now give it a good mix in the bowl for a few minutes until it binds into a rough ball of dough.
 Don't add flour!
 Cover bowl well with a piece of Clingwrap.